 In-text references should appear in parentheses, with the first author’s name followed by a comma, and date of publication.
-For works with more than two authors, the first author’s name should be followed by “et al.” Semicolons should be used to separate multiple references within one parenthetical element.
+For works with 3 or more authors, the first author’s name should be followed by “et al.” Semicolons should be used to separate multiple references within one parenthetical element.

 Example (single author):

 … to minimize environmental degradation (Pew, 2013).

 … ice-free Northwest Passage (Smith and Stephenson, 2013), a northern gateway ….

 … production sites in Alberta, Canada (Zavala-Araiza et al, 2018)

 … increasingly deeper waters (Davies et al., 2007; Waller et al., 2007; Nixon et al., 2009).